MKeGit/learn/learn-pr/azure/manage-virtual-machines-with-azure-cli/includes/3-testing-the-vm.md

 > [!NOTE]
 > We don't need a password because we generated an SSH key pair as part of the VM creation.
 The first time you shell into the VM, you receive a prompt regarding the authenticity of the host.
 >
 > This is because we are attempting to access an IP address directly instead of through a host name.
-Answering **yes** saveS the IP address as a valid host for connection and allows the connection to proceed.
+Answering **yes** saves the IP address as a valid host for connection and allows the connection to proceed.

 ```output
 The authenticity of host '40.83.165.85 (40.83.165.85)' can't be established.